Manifest Destiny (Terriers): Plot

-Hank and Britt visit Maggie (Jamie Denbo), who just gave birth to her son.
-Realizing that Zeitlin is involved, she tells them to give them everything they want and then leave.
-To complicate matters, Gretchen and Jason (Loren Dean) have checked the soil report, which reveals that the chemicals used on the ground would be carcinogenic to the people.
-Hank decides to change plans and intervene into the development deals.
-He and Britt locate Lindus' car and insert the soil report on Lindus' jacket.
-They later report the car incident, so the police will discover the car, the body and the soil report.
+Hank and Britt visit Maggie (Jamie Denbo), who has just given birth to her son.
+Learning that Zeitlin is involved, she tells them to give them everything they want and then leave.
+To complicate matters, Gretchen and Jason (Loren Dean) have checked the soil report, which reveals massive amounts of carcinogens at the construction site.
+Concerned for their safety, Hank and Britt locate Lindus' wrecked car and place the soil study in Lindus' jacket.
+They report the crashed car so the police discover the body and the study.

-As Hank and Britt watch the news coverage on a bar, they are joined by Mark.
-Mark wonders if they had a role in Lindus' death, to which they deny.
-While Mark may not know what they did, he is actually thankful for whatever they did.
-The next day, Zeitlin is forced to give a conference to condemn the soil report, which will halt the development plan.
+As Hank and Britt watch the news coverage on a bar, they are joined by Mark, who knows they called in the car and wonders if they had a role in Lindus' death, which the pair denies.
+Mark thanks them for whatever they did.
+The next day, Zeitlin is forced to give a conference to condemn Lindus and the soil study, which halts the development.
 Hank thanks Jason and Gretchen for helping him with Steph.
 As they leave, Hank tells Gretchen that he still loves her.
-While driving home, Steph states that the soil report had false numbers, as if people wanted it to appear carcinogenic.
-Hank then drives to the development site, where he sees Mr. Burke supervising workers joining the project.
-As Gretchen questions if the case remains open, Hank doubtfully says that it is closed.
+While driving home, Steph casually mentions the soil study had fake readings that were incompatible with one another, merely giving the impression the development was carcinogenic.
+A shocked Hank drives to the construction site, where he sees Mr. Burke supervising workers on the project.
+As Steph asks if the case remains open, Hank doubtfully says that it is closed.